BlqzingIce/CustomReactionTime/README.md

 `ReactionTime` - Will set the reaction time to your selected `ReactionTime`.
 `Threshold` - Will set the reaction time to the threshold it went past.

+**Minimum Jump Distance Settings**
+`Use Minimum Jump Distance` - If the jump distance set by the map or this mod is below the value set for `Minimum Jump Distance`, it will raise the jump distance to `Minimum Jump Distance`.
+`Minimum Jump Distance` - Minimum jump distance value, in meters.

 ## How To Install
 - Simply download CustomReactionTime.dll from [releases](https://github.com/BlqzingIce/CustomReactionTime/releases) and put it in your Plugins folder!
 - Requires BSIPA and BSML (most likely already installed lol)